 Need for Speed: Most Wanted was the 2005 release for the long running Need for Speed franchise from EA Games.
 Unlike previous titles, Most Wanted takes place during the day, and returns the police as a very real problem on the streets of the fictional city of Rockport.
 Most Wanted was well known for its police chases, though arguably it got more press for its FMV cutscenes, featuring live actors, than it did through anything else.

 Most Wanted is frequently compared to more recent games in the series, such as Carbon, ProStreet and SHIFT.
-Gaming press has previously claimed Most Wanted to be one of the best Need for Speed games of this generation, and it is normally the game most revered by players of the series.
+Gaming press have claimed Most Wanted to be one of the best Need for Speed games of this generation, and it is normally the game most revered by players of the series.